-When any of these are compromised, it can lead to jerky, uncontrolled walking movements that impede mobility and impact one’s quality of life.
+When any of these are compromised, it can lead to jerky, uncontrolled walking that impedes mobility and impacts one’s quality of life.
 This is why some people call it “awkward gait.”
-It’s ok if you call it that, too.
-Our team knows what you mean.

 In certain cases, abnormal gaits will clear up on their own.
 This is especially the case if the abnormality is injury-related and sufficient treatment is received.
 However, depending on the cause, the condition can be permanent.

-Whether yours is temporary or long-term, an abnormal gait can be physically painful.
+Whether the condition is temporary or long-term, an abnormal gait can be physically painful.
 In addition, it can also lead to secondary aches and pains associated with the extra stress that your altered walking pattern puts on your joints.

-It’s important to understand that not all abnormal gaits are classified in the same way.
+It’s helpful to understand that not all abnormal gaits are classified in the same way.
 Understanding which category applies to you is the key.

 Let’s take a look at five different ways the condition can be categorized.